condy0919/spdx.el/README.md

 The following tempo snippets can be expanded via <kbd>M-x tempo-expand-if-complete</kbd>.
 Make sure `spdx-tempo-setup` is called to access these tempo snippets.

 - `spdx` expands to a SPDX license header.
+- `spdxo` expands to a SPDX license header without comments.
+- `spdxi` expands to a SPDX identifier only.
 - `cpy` expands to a copyright header.
 - `spdxcpy` expands to a SPDX license and copyright header.